 Commentaries and books, especially since the 1900s, promote tongues as an ecstatic utterance almost exclusively.

 One of the most acclaimed commentators of the 20th century, Hans Conzelmann, paved the way for a broader audience to accept the new definition.
 In his, A Commentary on the First Epistle to the Corinthians, published in 1975, he contended that solving the Corinthian tongues is found in the prophetesses at Delphi:

 The New International Commentary on the New Testament, edited by the revered Evangelical F.F.
-Bruce, does not go so far to indicate Greek syncretism, but the tongues of Corinth were not human language.38
+Bruce, does not go so far to indicate Greek syncretism, but the tongues of Corinth were not human language.47

 The pagan Greek connection was also echoed by J.G.
-Dunn, who is referred extensively by a selection of Pentecostal and Evangelical thinkers to affirm their doctrine of speaking in tongues:
+Dunn, who was previously cited.
+He is referred extensively by a selection of Pentecostal and Evangelical thinkers to affirm their doctrine of speaking in tongues: